jvillacinda11/Miva-Store-Shipping-Insurance-Project/README.md

 ### PREACTION_OPAY.mv

 **I still have to write how this works.
 This is from the old version of Declared value project.
-It's still neccessary as a final check for if the customer wants to shipping protection.
+It's still necessary as a final check for if the customer wants to shipping protection.
 So it will remain in this version too.**

 ## Template code changes